Paideieitor/White2Updates/README.md

 ### Dynamic Speed
   - Instead of calculating action order at the begining of every turn, the game updates it depending on the most actualized speed stats and priority
   - I have tested several scenarios where this is relevant
+  - Not tested with moves like after you, quash or me first

 ## How to Install
   - Install [CTRMap-Community Edition](https://github.com/kingdom-of-ds-hacking/CTRMap-CE) as well as the [CTRMapV](https://github.com/kingdom-of-ds-hacking/CTRMapV) plugin